zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Client/Client-MilvusClient.md

 <Admonition type="info" icon="📘" title="Notes">

-<p>This client serves as an easy-to-use alternative for the current set of APIs that handles CRUD operations on Zilliz Cloud.</p>
+<p>This client serves as an easy-to-use alternative for the current set of APIs that handles Create, Read, Update, and Delete (CRUD) operations on Zilliz Cloud.</p>

 </Admonition>